pykt-team/pykt-toolkit/README.md

 ## Citation

-We now have a [paper](https://arxiv.org/abs/2206.11460?context=cs.CY) you can cite for the our PyKT library:
+We now have a [paper](https://arxiv.org/abs/2206.11460?context=cs.CY) you can cite for the our pyKT library:

 ```bibtex
 @article{liu2022pykt,